ksync/ksync/README.md

 ksync init --upgrade
 ```

-This will deploy the version of `radar` matching your `ksync` version to the target cluster.
+This will deploy the cluster component matching your `ksync` version to the target cluster.
 You can check the versions of both `ksync` and `radar` by running `ksync version`.

 ```shell
 ksync version